Tw1sm/tw1sm.github.io/_posts/2021-02-4-sharpinjector.md

 const ExecutionMethod exeMethod = ExecutionMethod.RtlCreateUserThread; // CHANGE THIS; shellcode exectuon method
 ```

 On lines 24 and 25, set the parent process ID spoofing configs.
 Line 24 sets the parent process that a child will be spawned from. `explorer.exe` is a good target for this.
-On line 25, the `ProgramPath` variable specifies the child process to launch - this is the process your beacon/shell will live in.
+On line 25, the `ProgramPath` variable specifies the child process to launch - this is the process your beacon/shell will live in. *Note: PPID spoofing will only be performed if the chosen API call is capable of remote process injection.*
 ```csharp
 string ParentName = "explorer"; // CHANGE THIS: name of parent process string ProgramPath = @"C:\Program Files\Internet Explorer\iexplore.exe"; // CHANGE THIS: path to process shellcode will be injected into